furacca/brivez/README.md

 # Suggested use
 Brivez is a bioinformatic tool which has been thought as Quality of Life's improvement.
-Its main goal is to extract all the domains sequence inside the proteins, given a sequence target (proteins list or transciprome) and a ~.hmm profile.
+Its main goal is to extract all the domains sequence inside the proteins, given a sequence target (proteins list or transcriptome) and a ~.hmm profile.

 # Software requirements